Biblical words matter.

 Introduction

-These commentaries stem from my personal experience and study.
-They reflect my perspective on religious doctrine, the narrative that shapes the Christian faith, and how that narrative influences our ability to walk in the footsteps of Jesus.
+These commentaries are the result of my personal experience and study.
+They reflect my perspective on religious doctrine—the narrative that shapes the Christian faith—and how that narrative influences our ability to walk in the footsteps of Jesus.
 Today, Christianity often seems disconnected from the broader cultural conversation—reduced, in many ways, to an inconvenient subculture that increasingly grapples with its spiritual and social identity.
 This growing irrelevance raises a pressing question: why has the Church drifted so far from meaningful engagement with society?
 What concerns me most is how rarely this issue is addressed.
-Church leaders are seldom held accountable for their words or actions from the pulpit—an oversight that, in my view, has a direct and damaging effect on the health of the Church.
+Leadership from the pulpit is more focused on the organisation of the institution itself—an oversight that, in my view, has a direct and damaging effect on the health of the Church.

 About Me

-I was raised with a Christian understanding of life, and my earliest experiences of God were shaped by the Presbyterian Church.
-Some 40 years later, I made a personal decision to accept Jesus Christ as my Lord and Saviour.
-In 2001, I was part of a leadership team that welcomed a new Pastor into our Church.
+My earliest experiences were shaped, but not led, by a Christian view of life—a position that continued for 40 years before I made a personal decision to accept Jesus Christ as my Lord and Saviour.
+In 2001, I was part of a leadership team that welcomed a new Pastor to our Church.
 Not long after, we were confronted with a series of theological and relational challenges that ultimately split the congregation in two.
-It took three subsequent Pastors and many years for the Church to heal from that division.
-I still recall the sadness, anger, and disillusionment that followed—the sense of confusion and the lingering weight of unanswered questions.
-Through that painful time, I realised two things: first, that I knew very little about why I believed; and second, that whatever I did know wasn’t truly my own.
+It took three subsequent Pastors and many years for the Church to heal from this division.
+I still recall the sadness, anger, and disillusionment that followed—the sense of confusion—the lingering weight of unanswered questions.
+Through that experience, I realised two things—that I knew very little about why I believed; and second, that whatever I did know wasn’t truly my own.

 My Latest Commentary